superawesome-org/sa-mobile-sdk-android/docs/_docs/initial-setup.md

 # Initialise the SDK

-The first thing you’ll need to do after adding the SDK is to initialise it in the AppDelegate class of your iOS app.
+The first thing you’ll need to do after adding the SDK is to initialise it in a custom <strong>Application</strong> subclass in your Android app.

-{% highlight objective_c %}
+{% highlight java %}
-#import "AwesomeAds.h"

-@interface AppDelegate ()
-@end

-@implementation AppDelegate

-- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

-  [AwesomeAds initSDK:false];

-  return YES;
+public class MyApplication extends Application {

+  @Override
+  public void onCreate() {
+    super.onCreate();
+    AwesomeAds.init(this, true);
   }
+}
 {% endhighlight %}

-Where the initSDK method takes a boolean parameter indicating whether logging is enabled or not.
-For production environments logging should be off.
+Where the <strong>initSDK</strong> method takes a boolean parameter indicating whether logging is enabled or not.
+For production environments logging should be <strong>off</strong>.